 Don’t try to be someone better, try to be an example of something better

 When we strive to lead a principle-centered life by adopting spiritual practices, we start becoming more disciplined and self-controlled.
 As we become more virtuous than others, we may start becoming proud.
-Soon, feeding that pride, not seeking inner growth, may start motivating our spiritual practices.
+Soon, we may focus more on feeding that pride, than seeking inner growth.
 And as we increasingly delight in pride, we will proportionately alienate others.

 How can we avoid such pitfalls?

 By shifting our focus from ourselves to the process that has transformed us.

 Suppose we were sick because of an epidemic but had finally found a medicine that worked.
 We would be relieved, even delighted.
 And we would naturally want to discuss and demonstrate our improved health to others who were still sick – not to parade how we are healthier than them, but to inspire them to take the medicine.